Ivpe1975/thesis/README.md

 Step 4: Same thing with the machamp_pred.job but run all the commands if not using cluster.

 Step 5: Use the evaluation notebook to your hearts' content

+You can read the resulting thesis in the pdf document in the root folder